p3nj/p3nj/README.md

 ### Hi there 👋
-- 🔭 I’m currently studying IT/CS major.
+- 🔭 I’m currently studying master of IT/CS.
 - 🌱 I’m currently learning how to golang 101
 - 📫 If you working on something interesting and needed some help, please drop me an [email](mailto://p3nj.tutanota.io) for resume or further details.
 - ⚡ Fun fact: I use Arch.